Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Factors That Impact How Often You Should Blog

-There are several practical considerations to consider when establishing a blogging strategy.
-These will often guide the content you create, the frequency, and overall distribution methods that tie in with the rest of your business.
+There are several practical factors to think about when establishing a blogging strategy.
+These will often guide the content you create, the frequency, and the overall distribution methods that align with the rest of your business.

 I would strongly recommend considering the following: